ros2/design/articles/143_legacy_interface_definition.md

 ### Services

 For request / reply style communication the two exchanged data structures are related.
-These pairs of data structures are called *services*
+These pairs of data structures are called *services*.
 A service is identified by its *name* and the *package* it is in.
 Each service describes two messages, one for the request data structure, one for the reply data structure.

+### Actions

+For longer running request / reply style communication with feedback about the progress the exchanged data structures are related.
+These triplets of data structures are called *actions*.
+An action is identified by its *name* and the *package* it is in.
+Each service describes three messages, one for the goal data structure, one for the result data structure, and one for the feedback data structure.

 ### Field types